judah/ghc-xcode/README.md

 any problems getting it set up.

 ## TODOs
-- Only compile the Haskell files; don't load them.
-(The GHC API makes it easier to compile-and-load than to just compile, but the former seems less efficient when no files need recompilation.)
 - Display all necessary linker flags like `-liconv` which are specified in the Haskell packages.
 (This is currently hard-coded.)
 - XCode recompiles every file every time (including the precompiled header);